-- Washable, high velocity filters are based on a maximum air flow rating of 600 FPM. - Disposable, low velocity filters are based on a maximum air flow of 300 FPM when used with filter grille. - The furnaces, with 1600 or less CFM rating use a 16" x 25" high velocity filter.
-On these models the filter may be mounted internally for bottom return using factory kit or externally for side return. - The furnaces with greater than 1600 CFM requires that both left and right side returns are used in side return applications.
-Filters must be mounted externally.
-If return air must be on one side only, an optional 20" x 25" filter standoff rack kit can be used.
-For bottom return an optional 20" x 25" filter rack kit can be used.
+The furnaces, with 1600 or less CFM rating, are supplied with a $16" \times 25"$ high velocity filter and rack.
+On these models, the supplied filter rack may be mounted internally for bottom return or externally for side return.

+The furnaces with greater than 1600 CFM requires that both left and right side returns are used in side return applications.
+Two 16" (406mm) x 25" (635mm) high velocity filters and racks are provided with furnace.
+Filter racks must be mounted externally.
+If return air must be on one side only, an optional 20" (508mm) x 25" (635mm) filter standoff rack kits can be used.
+(See Figure 19) For bottom return, an optional 20" x 25" filter rack kit can be mounted internally.